scantist/user-docs/docs/en-US/SCA/index.md

 <hr class="thick" />

-Software Composition Analysis (SCA) scans your application’s dependencies to identify any known vulnerabilities in the third-party libraries and frameworks.
+Software Composition Analysis (SCA) scans your application's dependencies to identify any known vulnerabilities in the third-party libraries and frameworks.
 By leveraging SCA, you can ensure that your software meets security and compliance standards by addressing potential vulnerabilities in a timely manner.

 <img src="/images/SCA/SCA-1.png" />